 Trafalgar Law is the captain of the Heart Pirates and one of the eleven pirates dubbed with the moniker "Supernova".
 He's a very laid-back person, and while his speech is very polite, he has no problem with taking mocking jabs at people or giving them the middle finger.
 Law ate the Op-Op Fruit (Ope Ope no Mi

-), which allows him to rearrange anything, be it people or objects, with the flick of his fingers.
+), which allows him to cut up anything without damage, be it people or objects, and rearrange it with a flick of his fingers.
 He gladly accepts new people to join his crew, and is also careful to deny any undeserved credit, though he does not like being ordered around at all.
 Over the Time Skip, he's become a Warlord, with his bounty being frozen at 440,000,000.
 A feat he seems to have achieved by handing over 100 pirates' hearts to the Government.
-However, he lost the position after he allied himself with the Straw Hats.
 He also used to be the subordinate of "Joker", AKA Donquixote Doflamingo.

 - Affably Evil: While he's every bit as laid-back as he presents himself, do not discount his cruelty.

-- Arch-Enemy: Law hates Doflamingo and is fully prepared to die in order to get his revenge on him for an event that occurred thirteen years ago.
+- Arch-Enemy: Law hates Doflamingo and is fully prepared to die in order to get his revenge on him for an event that occurred thirteen years ago (supposedly, the death of Corazon, Doflamingo's younger brother and the most dearest person in Law's heart).
 And after everything's that's happened in the Punk Hazard and Dressrosa arcs, we can say that the feeling is very mutual on Doflamingo's end.